equalitie/How-to-EQ/standards.md

 Your project must use and run the appropriate linter for each language you use.
 If you feel like it, you can increase the level of pedantry, but never reduce it.

+### Releases and versioning

+#### Releasing software

+Eq defines a software **release** as

+> A package containing everything anyone needs to get a piece of software running
+> right out of the box.

+That means that, when you are ready to submit a release of your software through Github and/or the project's official website, you should have compiled all of the resources, binaries, distributables, configuration files, source code, and documentation that a user needs into one place.

+Once your packaged has been created, you are _strongly encouraged_ to (read: you absolutely **must**) follow these steps before submitting it:

+1. Download the package to a virtual machine used exclusively for testing builds
+  * Recall that Eq largely builds for the latest [stable Debian](https://www.debian.org/releases/stable/), so use that
+2. Set up the software by blindly following the packaged documentation
+  * You want to make sure that someone who has never touched the project can run it
+  * Assume no background knowledge or preconditions
+3. Run the software and verify that it runs as expected

+If this final task can be completed without any trouble, you can deploy your release!

+#### Versioning releases

+It is good practice in software development to use a versioning scheme that accurately describes the state of the software you are releasing.
+Eq has decided to use and **strictly adhere to** the [semantic versioning](http://semver.org/) scheme.